CheeseMan1213/MyTerminalConfigFiles/README.md

 Shift-8 = jump to next occurence of word.
 To continue forward, press 'n' and reverse with 'N'

 . = repeat last vim command.
 For example, if you were to use 'dd' to delete a line, you could use '.' after that to keep deleting lines.

+Shift-h = snap cursor to top of window.

+Shift-m = snap cursor to the middle of the window.

+Shift-l = snap cursor to the bottom most position of where the window is currently positioned.

+Ctrl-e = It is like scrolling.
+This will scroll down.
+I have been scrolling with JNK this whole time but obviously this actually changes the position of the cursor to another line.
+This one moves the whole screen while leaving the cursor on the line it was on.

+Ctrl-y = Scroll window up.

+e = moves ahead by words leaving you at the end of the word.

+w = moves ahead by words leaving you at the beginning of the word.